jignacioa/jignacioa/README.md

-- 👋 Hi, I’m Jesus "Nacho" Aguilar, a data scientis and microbiologist
+- 👋 Hi, I’m Jesus "Nacho" Aguilar, a data scientist and microbiologist
 - 👀 I’m interested in the intersection of science and technology, particularly biotechnology & data science
 - 🌱 Profecient in Python and R for data science, data analytics, and data visualization
 - 💞️ I’m looking for a data science role